solariun/CorePartition/README.md

 # Introducing Thread Isolation

-Now, CorePartition will introduce Thread Isolation, it will dynamicaly encrypt stack on back and restore of the memory page, it does not intend to be the best securety, but one more barier against digital threats.
-Every thhread with Secure Memory Page, will be crypted using a 128 bits key that will be dynamically changed every context switch.
+Now, CorePartition will introduce Thread Isolation, it will dynamically encrypt stack on back and restore of the memory page, it does not intend to be the best securety, but one more barier against digital threats.
+Every thread with Secure Memory Page, will be encrypted using a 128 bits key that will be dynamically changed every context switch.
 The developer will have no power or awereness of the procedure and the whole memory page will encrypted on memory.

-            Note that it will ONLY encrypt the stack, hipe will remain original.
+Note that it will ONLY encrypt the stack, heap will remain original.

 This feature will remain on Experimental for certain time.

-# Momentum Scheduller
+# Momentum Scheduler

 *The Momentum Scheduler* is optimised to only allow thread to come back to work only upon its "nice" time or later that, with means it will work on real time as long as the developer keep all the functions clean.
 For some big logic, there will have two way to keep it peace for all the functions, using CorePartition_Yield, that will comply with the nice principle or CorePartition_Sleep that you can dynamically call a specialised nice.
 If you are using a Tick interface to work as milliseconds, nice will me n milliseconds, examples of how to do it is also provided for Desktop application and processor (through Arduino exemplo for keeping it simple).